elastra-fr/RPI-MONITOR/readme.md

 # RPI Monitor (English)

-This project is a resource monitor used on Raspberry Pi that monitors CPU, memory, and temperature usage.
+This project is a resource monitor used on Raspberry Pi that monitors CPU, memory, storage and temperature usage.
 It sends an alert email if any of these values exceed a predefined threshold and shuts down the Raspberry Pi if the temperature exceeds a critical threshold.

 ## Create a .env